BenjaminSauder/EdgeFlow/README.md

 **Tension:** Controls the strengh of offset
-**Topology Distance:** Force the path search to ignore actual edge lenghts, so only topological distance is used
+**Use Topology Distance:** Force the path search to ignore edge lenghts, so only topological distance is used to find the inbetween vertices.
+**Flip Half Circle:** (only for 2 vertices) Flip the direction of the half circle.
+**Space evenly:** (only for 3 or more vertices) Place the vertices in even distances.

 ## How Set Flow works